 This is the original Queen Charlotte Track gourmet guided walk which completes the entire track over four days.
-After an exhilarating hike each day, come to rest at our handpicked lodges – Furneaux Lodge, Mahana Lodge and Portage Hotel - each complete with great food on offer, comfortable quality ensuite accommodation and a superb waterfront setting.
+After an exhilarating hike each day, come to rest at our handpicked lodges – Furneaux Lodge, Mahana Lodge OR Punga Cove, and Portage Hotel - each complete with great food on offer, comfortable quality ensuite accommodation and a superb waterfront setting.
 You will be part of a small walking group and enjoy great camaraderie, outstanding food and wine, discerning service and the knowledge of our local guides.
 This is walking as its most civilised with all the comforts of home!

 A pre-tour briefing is held the day prior to departure.
 Details will be forwarded with your booking confirmation.

 Day 1 – Ship Cove to Furneaux Lodge, Endeavour Inlet via Motuara Island

 We collect you from your accommodation in Picton this morning, introduce you to your Wilderness Guide and then depart on the boat trip to Motuara Island for a tour en route to Ship Cove.
 Learn about the fascinating marine life of this area along the way and, if we are lucky, see dolphins as well!
 Enjoy a short walk on Motuara Island Bird Sanctuary to the lookout – this affords spectacular 360 degree views of the Marlborough Sounds – and see many of New Zealand’s endangered bird species including the South Island Saddleback (Tieke).